[ PILLAR 1 / HOW TO START USING AI IN YOUR BUSINESS ]

 If I could only do one AI thing right now, what should it be?

 Document your business once, in plain language, in a file you own: who you serve, what you sell, how your method works, how you sound, and what proof backs you up.
 One focused afternoon.
-That single document upgrades every AI interaction you will ever have, because context quality is the ceiling on output quality in every tool.
+That single document upgrades every AI interaction you'll ever have, for one simple reason: AI needs your context, and context quality is the ceiling on output quality in every tool.

-It beats every alternative first move for one reason: everything else depends on it.
+It beats every alternative because everything else depends on it.
 Workflows need it to produce work that sounds like you.
 Tools need it to encode your method instead of a generic one.
 Even getting recommended by AI engines starts from the same clarity, published.
 Skip it and every AI effort runs on vapor; make it and every later move gets cheaper.

 inShort